Oscar-it0/Listening_Habit_Analysis_in_Springfield_and_Shelbyville/README.md

 ---

+## Project Instructions

+1. Include a clear introduction with the objectives of the analysis.
+2. Document each stage of the process with relevant observations.
+3. End with a conclusion that summarizes the main findings.

+---

+## Project Structure

+1. Data Description
+2. Data Preprocessing
+3. Analysis

+---

 ## Checklist

 - Complete all project stages and fill in each cell.
 - Logical project structure.

 ---

 ## Tools

 - Python
 - Pandas

+---